-Three large stainless steel Slurry Holding tanks are provided for receipt and holdup of incoming liquid and slurry wastes.
-A separate Liquid Waste tank is used to receive more volatile organic solvents, cleaning solutions, and oils.
-A Lockhopper Feeder is used to receive and feed granular and powdered LLRW, such as charcoal.
-A separate Waste Feed tank with Injection Pumps is used to meter slurry and liquid wastes from the Slurry Holding tanks into the stage one Pyrolysis vessel.
-Figure 4 is a photograph of the Slurry Holding tank vault.
+Three large stainless steel slurry holding tanks are provided for receipt and holdup of incoming liquid and slurry wastes.
+A separate liquid waste tank is used to receive more volatile organic solvents, cleaning solutions, and oils.
+A lockhopper feeder is used to receive and feed granular and powdered LLRW, such as charcoal.
+A separate waste feed tank with injection pumps is used to meter slurry and liquid wastes from the slurry holding tanks into the stage one pyrolysis vessel.